tremor-rs/tremor-runtime/docs/tremor-script/functions/string.md

 ### string::trim_start(input) -> string

-Trims whitespaces both at the start of the `input` string.
+Trims whitespaces at the start of the `input` string.

 ### string::trim_end(input) -> string

-Trims whitespaces both at the end of the `input` string.
+Trims whitespaces at the end of the `input` string.

 ### string::lowercase(input) -> string